meetdomaine/Kit/documentation/content/settings/shopify.md

 #### shopify.requestsPerInterval

 The amount of requests that can be handled simultaneously when deploying assets.
 This can be set to "4" when the instance is a Shopify Plus instance.
-It can be set to "5" as a max but expect certain requests to hit a throttle limit and automatically retried at the end of the run.
+It can be set to "5" as a max but expect certain requests to hit a throttle limit and automatically be retried at the end of the deployment queue.

 ```js
 {